Manage your apprentice or trainee in the workplace

 - change of qualification

-Once an apprentice or trainee and the employer agree that the apprentice or trainee has successfully completed all the requirements of the training plan, they can commence the completion process with the training organisation.
+Once you and your employer agree that you have successfully completed all the requirements of the training plan, you can start the completion process with the training organisation.

-Cancelling the training contract (and therefore the apprenticeship or traineeship) may be necessary.
+Cancelling the training contract may be necessary.
 However, cancellation should be used as a last resort, where the reasons are due to issues such as communication breakdown or behavioural.
 If you and your employer do not both agree to cancel the training contract, an application should be made to us for a decision.

 If the training contract is still in the probationary period at the time of the proposed cancellation, the party wishing to cancel can end the apprenticeship or traineeship by giving written notice to the other party.
 The ATIS-023 Probationary periods information sheet provides further details.

 The cancellation of the training contract is not to be confused with the employment contract.
 For further information on the effect of a cancellation of a training contract on the employment contract, contact the Fair Work Ombudsman on 13 13 94.